GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/AddingNewSolver.rst

 .. _AddingNewSolver:

-Adding a new Physics Solver
+Adding a new Physics Package
 ###########################

-In this tutorial, you will learn how to construct a new GEOS Physics Solver class.
+In this tutorial, you will learn how to construct a new GEOS Physics Package class.
 We will use *LaplaceFEM* solver, computing the solution of the Laplace problem in a specified material, as a starting point.